Senior Learning Experience Manager

 • Master's degree in Education, Psychology, or Business

-• Experience as an athletic coach, camp director, or youth program leader where you directly motivated children to achieve measurable goals
+• Experience as an athletic coach, camp director, or youth program leader where you directly motivated children to achieve quantifiable objectives

-• History of coaching adults in positions where performance was monitored and evaluated
+• History of coaching adults in positions where performance was measured and evaluated

-• Ease performing before large groups of children.
-The type of presence that commands attention from a room full of 8-year-olds.
+• Confidence engaging and performing before large groups of children.
+The type of presence that commands attention in a room full of 8-year-olds.

 Meet a successful candidate